 Director Michael Goi, who has since worked on the likes of American Horror Story and Salem, made his own video on TikTok explaining he normally warns people before viewing Megan Is Missing to not watch alone, in the middle of the night, and to shut the movie off when you see the words photo #1 if you are already scared.
 Is the warning a slice of homespun viral advertising?
 Of course, it is.
 That doesn’t mean the photos aren’t horrifying.

 There are only two photos, and they each appear for just a few seconds that feel like hours.
 Those pictures were found on a dark web fetish site and show Megan attached to some sort of torture table device with her head above the table and her nearly naked body below.
-Her face is contorted by fear and a device that pulls her mouth and nose open.
-One photo is a full body shot, and the other is an excruciating close-up of her face.
+Her face is contorted by fear and a device pulls her mouth and nose open.
+One photo is a full-body shot, and the other is an excruciating close-up of her face.
 It is straight nightmare fuel.
 While the images are not real, they were influenced by real-life crimes that happen to innocent people who are fooled by internet predators.
 Unfortunately, there are depraved people out there with active imaginations and loads of manipulative skills.

 Is the barrel scene real?